RobertDresler/SwiftUINavigation/README.md

 <summary>Click here to see more 👈</summary>

 To perform common navigation actions like append, present, or dismiss, you need to modify the navigation state.
 In the framework, this is handled using `NavigationCommand`s.
 These commands allow you to dynamically update the state to reflect the desired navigation flow.
 Many commands are already predefined within the framework (see [Examples App](#Explore-Examples-App)).

+You can also define custom `NavigationCommand`s to encapsulate specific behavior, such as handling deep links or implementing step-by-step navigation.

 A command is executed on a `NavigationModel` using the `execute(_:)` method: